-Almost everyone is aware of the dreaded urine marking behavior of cats but cats also scent mark by rubbing and scratching.
+Almost everyone is aware of the dreaded urine marking behavior of cats but cats also scent marks by rubbing and scratching.
 Scent glands in the face and pads of the feet contain chemical scent markers (pheromones) unique to each cat.

 Cats have an extraordinarily keen sense of smell.
 Some believe that cats have an even better sense of smell than dogs.
 However, training a cat to sniff out drugs for instance is virtually impossible.
 Cats, being the curious creatures they are, will ‘hit’ on anything that smells interesting to them.
 Their handlers would end up opening every bag at the airport!